Building your first Sell app - Part 1: Laying the groundwork

-After installing the Zendesk app tools, you're ready to start building the Sell app.
-The first step is to create the starter files for a new app called Learn about Sell in a folder called learn_about_sell.
+After installing ZAT, you're ready to start building.
+The first step is to create the starter files for a new app called Related Leads in a folder called related_leads.

 To create the app files

-In your command-line interface (the command prompt in Windows or Terminal in Mac OS X), navigate to the folder where you want the app files to be saved in a subfolder.
+In your command-line interface, navigate to the folder where you want the app files to be saved in a subfolder.
 Use the cd command (for change directory) to navigate to a child folder.
-Example:
+For example:

 $ cd projects